Learning in two-player games between transparent opponents: Social dilemmas with opponent transparency

 \subsubsection{Fluctuations around equilibrium}

 We next study the fluctuations around the learning equilibrium in which players mostly cooperate.
 Fig.~\ref{fig:pd_fluctuations} shows the average payoffs and their standard deviations for LOLA vs.\ LOLA and SOS vs.\ SOS learners using $\delta_A=\delta_B=\eta_A=\eta_B=1$.
-Both types of learners achieve average payoffs close to the Pareto optimal value of $R=30$, but the LOLA learners show smaller fluctuations around their average rewards.
+Both types of learners achieve average payoffs close to the Pareto optimal value of $R=30$.
+At the same time, both show significant fluctuations around their average rewards after $200$ learning steps, indicating that the learning dynamics have not reached an equilibrium and learners are still trying to take advantage of each other.